■ site map

 ● 1.9 times higher risk ratio of renal cell cancer in the group with highest protein intake (4th quartile, Chow et al,1994)

 ● 13.5 times higher risk of prostate cancer in the highest intake group (3rd tertile, Vlajinac et al, 1997)

-High-protein intake produces mild acidosis (Frassetto et al, 1998), which tends to decrease protein synthesis, while increasing protein breakdown, possibly resulting in negative nitrogen balance (i.e. loss of body protein).
-This is, at least in part, caused by lower glutamine levels, which also may be compromising the immune function (Newsholme and Calder 1997, Hack et al. 1997, Yaqoob and Calder 1997).
+High-protein intake produces mild acidosis (Frassetto et al, 1998), which tends to decrease protein synthesis, while increasing protein breakdown, possibly resulting in a negative nitrogen balance (i.e. loss of body protein).
+This is, at least in part, caused by the lowered glutamine levels, which also may be compromising the immune function (Newsholme and Calder 1997, Hack et al. 1997, Yaqoob and Calder 1997).

 Studies frequently link high-protein diets with obesity; such findings are complementary to indications that amino acids are more significant energy source (the most important source of gluconeogenesis, Jungas et al. 1992, Reeds et al. 1998) than what is assumed at present.
 Hence, higher level of amino acids would elevate cellular glucose level, stimulating synthesis of body fat.

 And what about the benefits of high-protein intake, like increase in body lean tissue, and muscle strength?
 Well, study results do not support that perception.
 Shifting to high-protein diet for 1 month did not affect neither strength nor muscle mass in daily weight training (Lemon et al, 1992), nor did it affect muscle tissue response to resistance training in elderly men and women (Welle and Thornton, 1998).